Green's formula and a Dirichlet-to-Neumann operator for fractional-order pseudodifferential operators

 In the $i$'th term, the two sides are compactly supported in $U_i$.
 We shall need to carry this over to a (sesquilinear) distribution duality over $V_i$ using the coordinate change $\kappa _i$, and therefore recall some general rules:

-Here the underlined objects are the elements carried over to $V_i$, and $J$ is the Jacobian of the mapping $\kappa _i^{-1}$ (the absolute value of its functional determinant); it is a smooth positive function.
+Here the underlined objects are the elements carried over to $V_i$, and $J$ is the Jacobian of the mapping $\kappa _i^{-1}$ (the absolute value of its functional determinant). $J$ is a smooth positive function; for simplicity of notation we leave out underlines and the marking of $i$-dependence there.
 The star indicates the adjoint with respect to integration over $U_i$, and the star in parentheses indicates the adjoint with respect to integration over $V_i$.
 We see that the two concepts of adjoints are related by

 We have for the $(k,l)$'th term:

 so with $\underline w_l=J\underline v_l$,

 where $(\underline P_{kl})^{(*)}$ is the adjoint in the $V_i^+$-setting,